Andrea Diana

-Andrea Diana (born 16 February 1975) is an Italian professional basketball coach who is assistant coach of Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Andrea Diana (born 16 February 1975) is an Italian professional basketball coach.

 Coaching career

 First years (2000–2011)

 Diana began his coaching career within the youth system of Basket Livorno.
 In 1998, as Luca Bechi's assistant, he won the national "Allievi" title and then continued his coaching career in his hometown, Livorno, at the Don Bosco Livorno, where he spent eight years, from 2000 to 2008, as first coach and as assistant coach.
 The following year he became head coach of 4 Torri Ferrara, a club coordinated by Mario De Sisti, a former professional basketball coach in Serie A.

 Pallacanestro Brescia (2011–2019)

 In 2011, Sandro Dell'Agnello hired Diana as first assistant coach at Pallacanestro Brescia, under coach Alberto Martelossi.
 In the 2014–15 season, Diana became Brescia's head coach and in his first year he brought Brescia to the playoff's semifinals.
 In the following season he was confirmed at the helm of the Brescia, achieving an historic promotion to Serie A. In the 2017–18 season he reached LBA's semifinals and in the following year he took part in the EuroCup.
 In May 2019 he left the Lombard club after eight years.